mattjuffs/slickcms-classic-asp/sql/README.md

-This .zip file contains both the .mdf and .ldf files for the slickcms database.
+This .zip file contains both the .mdf and .ldf files for the slickcms database as of 2014-03-04.

 It should be possible to restore these on Microsoft SQL Server Express 2012 and above.